 Chris Duane, an investor and YouTube figure, has said he puts his metal where his mouth is by liquidating his assets and putting the money into silver bullion when prices get low.
-Duane believes that our money system, and indeed our entire way of life, is built on unsustainable debt.
-In his opinion, the purpose of investing in silver bullion is to take yourself out of the mathematically inevitable collapse of that system.
+He believes that our money system, and indeed our entire way of life, is built on unsustainable debt, and the purpose of investing in silver bullion is to take yourself out of the mathematically inevitable collapse of that system.

-3. It’s cheaper than gold — Between gold and silver bullion, the white metal is not only the less expensive of the two bullion products, and therefore more accessible to buy, but it’s also more versatile to spend.
-That means, if you are looking to buy silver in the form of a coin to use as currency, they’re easier to break than gold because they are lower in value.
-Just as a $100 bill can be a challenge to break at the shops, divvying up an ounce of gold can be a challenge.
+3. It’s cheaper than gold — Between gold and silver bullion, the white metal is not only less expensive and therefore more accessible to buy, but it’s also more versatile to spend.
+That means if you are looking to buy silver in the form of a coin to use as currency, they’re easier to break than gold because they are lower in value.
+Just as a US$100 bill can be a challenge to break at the store, divvying up an ounce of gold can be a challenge.
 As a result, silver bullion is more practical and versatile than physical gold, making this type of silver investment more appealing.

-4. Silver offers higher returns than gold — Because silver bullion is worth around 1/79th the price of gold bullion, it is affordable and stands to see a much bigger percentage gain when silver prices go up.
+4. Silver offers higher returns than gold — Because the white metal is worth around 1/79th the price of gold, buying silver bullion is affordable and stands to see a much bigger percentage gain if silver prices go up.
 In fact, in the past, silver has outperformed gold in bull markets, according to GoldSilver.
-GoldSilver claims that, from 2008 to 2011, silver gained 448 percent, while gold gained just 166 percent in that same time period.
+GoldSilver claims that, from 2008 to 2011, silver gained 448 percent, while gold gained just 166 percent in that same period.
 It’s possible for an investor to hedge their bets with silver bullion in their portfolio.